top of page

 1pm ~ Printing until 5pm.

-February 22nd & 23rd.
-Maximum 6 people.
-To reserve your spot, email me here; or pre-register here.
+To reserve your spot, email me here; or pre-register for the next workshop here.

 Listen to my interview with Andre Zadorozny of The Unfinished Print podcast.
 This interview took place in Echizen, Japan during the fifth International Mokuhanga Conference in April 2024.